alex-shpak/hugo-book/README.md

 Contributions are welcome and I will review and consider pull requests.
 Primary goals are:

-- Keep it simple
+- Keep it simple.
-- Keep minimal (or zero) default configuration
+- Keep minimal (or zero) default configuration.
-- Avoid interference with user-defined layouts
+- Avoid interference with user-defined layouts.
+- Avoid using JS if it can be solved by CSS.

 Feel free to open issue if you missing some configuration or customisation option.